Case Studies

 Jessica and Lingxi at the University of Manchester Maps Room

-So far, we have developed a walk and talk trail exploring the lives of the “New Women” in Victorian Manchester.
+We developed a walk and talk trail exploring the lives of the “New Women” in Victorian Manchester.
 For this, Visioning Lab hand-picked 9 individuals, many of whom belong to LGBT groups, BAME backgrounds and working-class communities, to shed light on the women who came before us, whilst helping us to imagine a future of new women who are still to come.
 The trail features locations associated with these inspirational women, including Annie Kenney, Sarah Parker Remond, Mary Quaile and Annie Horniman.

 Case study: PopupView.com